ssaarela/javersion/README.md

 It's designed to be extensible at all levels, e.g.

-* Core makes no assumptions about what metadata versions shuold contain, it only knows of functional properties of versios (e.g. revision number, parents, diff of properties).
+* Core makes no assumptions about what metadata versions should contain, it only knows of functional properties of versions (e.g. revision number, parents, diff of properties).
 * Core algorithm works on Map making no assumptions about key or value type other than that
   * key needs to be immutable and implement equals/hashCode correctly and